 People aged 18 or over who are on a low income or are out of work can apply for UC.
 A person or their partner must be under state pension age and have £16,000 or less in savings.

-There are an average of nearly 10,000 people claiming Universal Credit in each parliamentary constituency, according to charity Z2K.
+There are an average of nearly 10,000 people claiming universal credit in each parliamentary constituency, charity Z2K said.

 One problem is the five-week wait most claimants face between applying for the benefit and receiving their first payment.
 It has been blamed for pushing people further into debt.